 - Students work in collaboration with UTS to solve their problem.

 Microcredentials (sometimes called ‘nano’ or ‘mini’ courses) have gained in popularity over the past years for their ability to give learners access to ‘bite-sized’ chunks of learning.
-When we launch our new microcredentials for 2020, they’ll be the smallest form of awarded study on offer at UTS, earning students anywhere from 2 – 12 cp per microcredential.

 They give learners the benefit of studying with us without the larger commitment of say a traditional master or certificate.
 But because they offer some credit, learners will have the potential to later enrol in a certificate, diploma or masters should they want to continue learning; and where that credential fits to the larger degree.